Our Credit Repair Process

-Submit a verification request to the three credit bureaus (Equifax, Experian, and TransUnion) to correct, remove, or update information that is inaccurate, incomplete, outdated, or unverifiable from your credit report in accordance to the law.
+Submit a verification request to the three credit bureaus (Equifax, Experian, and TransUnion) to correct, remove, or update inaccurate, incomplete, incomplete, outdated, or unverifiable information from your credit report following the law.

 Submit a re-investigation request to the three credit bureaus (Equifax, Experian, and TransUnion) of the inaccurate, incomplete, outdated, and unverifiable information that remains listed in your credit report.

 Submit a verification request with the source reporting the information that remains listed in your credit report.
 Fair Debt Collection Practices Act § 809.
-Validation of debts (a) (4) a statement that if the consumer notifies the debt collector in writing within the thirty-day period that the debt, or any portion thereof, is disputed, the debt collector will obtain verification of the debt or a copy of a judgment against the consumer and a copy of such verification or judgment will be mailed to the consumer by the debt collector; and (5) a statement that, upon the consumer's written request within the thirty- day period, the debt collector will provide the consumer with the name and address of the original creditor, if different from the current creditor.
+Validation of debts (a) (4) a statement that if the consumer notifies the debt collector in writing within the thirty days that the debt, or any portion thereof, is disputed, the debt collector will obtain verification of the debt or a copy of a judgment against the consumer and a copy of such verification or judgment will be mailed to the consumer by the debt collector; and (5) a statement that, upon the consumer's written request within the thirty days, the debt collector will provide the consumer with the name and address of the original creditor, if different from the current creditor.

-Send a notification to the three credit bureaus (Equifax, Experian, and TransUnion) of the information that has not been verified in accordance to the law.
+Send a notification to the three credit bureaus (Equifax, Experian, and TransUnion) of the information that has not been verified according to the law.

 We will review and address any unverifiable information that remains listed in your credit report.

 Still have Questions?

 For answers to frequently asked questions, click here.